 Don't Be a Guppy in a Shark Tank

-You may be a shining star in the residential market, doing lots of deals and rolling through closings at a rapid pace.
-However, you need to understand that a significant portion of your sphere of influence database will no longer be delivering business if you switch to commercial.
-You're starting over in a way with building the contacts and prospects that generate commercial deals.
+You might be a shining star in the residential market, doing lots of deals and rolling through closings at a rapid pace, but a significant portion of your sphere-of-influence database will no longer be delivering business when and if you switch to commercial.